auth0/docs/articles/microsites/add-login/add-login-native-mobile-app.md

 In a native/mobile application, the default experience will open a SafariViewController in iOS or a Custom Chrome Tab in Android.

-1. The user clicks your **Login** button or link.
+1. The user clicks your "login" button or link.
 2. Our SDK redirects the user to your Auth0 Authorization Server.
 3. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, SAML).
-4. Auth0 responds with the user's ID Token and Access Token.
+4. Auth0 responds with the user's ID Token.
-5. The Access Token can be used to call an API and retrieve their information.

 For security in native/mobile devices, Auth0 uses the [Mobile Login Flow](/flows/concepts/mobile-login-flow).